 What is sexual orientation?

-Sexual orientation refers to sexual and romantic feelings for people of the same gender, a different gender, or more than one gender.
-People who identify their sexual orientation as “straight” or “heterosexual” feel attracted to people of a different gender than themselves.
-People who identify as “lesbian” or “gay” feel attracted to people of the same gender as themselves.
-People who identify as “bisexual” feel attracted to more than one gender, typically women and men.
-“Pansexual” is a term used by people who feel attracted to more than one gender and feel that other terms don’t include people who are transgender and gender nonconforming (people who have a gender identity or gender expression that doesn’t match their sex assigned at birth).
+Sexual orientation refers to the type of sexual and romantic feelings for other people.
+These people can be of the same gender, a different gender, or more than one gender.
+People who identify their sexual orientation as “straight” or “heterosexual” typically feel attracted to people of a different gender than themselves.
+People who identify as “lesbian” or “gay” typically feel attracted to people of the same gender as themselves.
+People who identify as “bisexual” typically feel attracted to more than one gender, such as being attracted to both women and men.
+“Pansexual” is a term used by people who feel attracted all genders, regardless of those persons’ anatomy.
 People who use the term “queer” may use it to mean lesbian, gay, bisexual, or pansexual, or they may use it because other terms don’t quite describe their experiences.

 How do I know my sexual orientation?